Jerry West, a 3-time Hall of Fame selection and the inspiration for the NBA logo, dies at 86

 West, nicknamed “Mr. Clutch” for his late-game exploits as a player, was an NBA champion who went into the Hall of Fame as a player in 1980 and again as a member of the gold medal-winning 1960 U.S. Olympic Team in 2010.
 He will be enshrined for a third time later this year as a contributor, and NBA Commissioner Adam Silver called West “one of the greatest executives in sports history.”

-West was “the personification of basketball excellence and a friend to all who knew him,” the Clippers said in announcing his death.
+West was “the personification of basketball excellence and a friend to all who knew him,” said the Clippers, who employed him as a consultant for the last seven years.
 West’s wife, Karen, was by his side when he died, the Clippers said.

-West worked for the Clippers as a consultant for the last seven years.
+“He was absolutely my basketball sage: wise, loyal and so much fun,” Clippers owner Steve Ballmer said.
+“If you were in his presence, you felt his competitiveness and his drive.
+He cared about everything and everyone.”

-West was general manager of championship teams with the Los Angeles Lakers, helping build the “Showtime” dynasty.
+West was general manager of championship teams with the Lakers, helping build the “Showtime” dynasty.
 He also worked in the front offices of the Memphis Grizzlies, the Golden State Warriors and the Clippers.
-Among his many highlights as an executive with the Lakers: he drafted Magic Johnson and James Worthy, then brought in Kobe Bryant and eventually Shaquille O’Neal to play alongside Bryant.
+Among his many highlights as an executive with the Lakers: he drafted Magic Johnson and James Worthy, then brought in Kobe Bryant and Shaquille O’Neal to win more titles.

-His basketball life bridged generations: West played with Elgin Baylor, whom he called “the most supportive and the greatest player of that era,” and Wilt Chamberlain.
-As a coach and executive, he worked with a who’s-who of NBA stars from the last 40 years: Kareem Abdul-Jabbar, Johnson, Worthy, O’Neal, Bryant, Stephen Curry, Klay Thompson, Kevin Durant, Kawhi Leonard and Paul George among them.

-“I marvel at them, at the joy they brought basketball fans all over the world,” West said in 2019.

-West is 25th on the NBA’s all-time scoring list, and while the league has never confirmed that West was in fact the model for its logo — a player dribbling a ball, set against a red-and-blue background — the league has never said otherwise, either.
+West is 25th on the NBA’s all-time scoring list.
+The league has never confirmed that West was in fact the model for its logo — a player dribbling a ball, set against a red-and-blue background — but has never said otherwise, either.

 “While it’s never been officially declared that the logo is Jerry West,” Silver said in 2021, “it sure looks a lot like him.”

-Tributes from across the sports world quickly poured in Wednesday morning.
-The Los Angeles Dodgers released a statement calling West “an indelible figure on the Los Angeles sports landscape for more than 60 years,” and the NBA was planning a pregame tribute to West before Game 3 of the NBA Finals between the Celtics and Dallas Mavericks on Wednesday night.

-“Jerry West is one of my favorite people that I had the honor to get to know in the NBA,” Miami Heat managing general partner Micky Arison said Wednesday.
-“He welcomed me to the league, offered advice from the first day, and asked nothing in return.
-He will be missed.”
+Michael Jordan said he considered West “a friend and mentor — like an older brother to me.”

+“I valued his friendship and knowledge,” Jordan said.
+“I always wished I could have played against him as a competitor, but the more I came to know him, I wish I had been his teammate.
+I admired his basketball insights and he and I shared many similarities to how we approached the game.”

 A native of Chelyan, West Virginia, West was known as a tenacious player who was rarely satisfied with his performance.
-He grew up shooting at a basket nailed to the side of a shed and often shot until his fingers bled.
+He grew up shooting at a makeshift outdoor basket, often out there until his fingers bled.
 He became the first high school player in state history to score more than 900 points in a season, averaging 32.2 points in leading East Bank High to a state title.

 Basketball, he would later reveal, was his therapy.

-In his memoir, “West by West: My Charmed, Tormented Life,” West chronicled a lifelong battle with depression.
+In his 2011 memoir, “West by West: My Charmed, Tormented Life,” West chronicled a lifelong battle with depression.
 He wrote that his childhood was devoid of love and filled with anger as a result of an abusive father.
-He often felt worthless, and to combat that, he said he put his energy into playing the game.

 West led West Virginia University — where he is still the all-time leader in scoring average — to the NCAA final in 1959, when the Mountaineers lost by one point to California.